pudly/schmopera-hugo/content/articles/mno-trav.md

 Stage director [Louisa Miller](https://mnopera.org/biography/louisa-muller/) took a _Pretty Woman_ approach to the story (on posters around the city it is even being hailed as "the story that inspired _Pretty Woman_.")
 I was personally hoping for a more sombre look at Violetta Valéry's story to contrast with the season opener, _La rondine_ - a softer, less tragic look at a kept woman having love find her.

 _La traviata_ is a love story doomed from the beginning, and from the way this production was staged it made some forget about Violetta's illness.
 (There were some first time opera goers around me who gasped in shock when Doctor Grenvil says she will die soon, as if they had forgotten she had been sick all along!)
 It was unclear whether this was an intentional choice by Ms. Miller to cover up her impending doom.

-    Overall there could have been more action on stage and as the run progresses I am sure the performers will get more comfortable within the drama.
-Violetta’s most vulnerable moments were during the overtures behind a scrim.
-In the initial overture Violetta was seen revving herself up for the party between coughing fits.
-And before the final act Violetta dreams that Alfredo is still with her.
-These were the only glimpses at Violetta’s inner life, I wish there had been more of her struggles revealed during the action of the opera.
-For example in her first interactions with Alfredo, there was little indication of the trepediation and mixed feelings towards his declaration of love that fuels the famous aria “E strano...Sempre libera.”
-The darker side of her life seemed to be sanitized in this production.
-Her gaiety seemed forced in Act I, and in Act III her death did not seem all that painful.
-(Perhaps this reveals my weakness for the angstier productions.)
-But despite a few qualms, it is always exciting when an opera company puts on a fine production that will introduce a timeless classic to sold out audiences, and those new to opera!

-La traviata runs until May 19 at the Ordway Center in St. Paul, tickets can be bought here: https://my.mnopera.org/events?view=list2.67559505.1144286402.1557108489-1809359702.1556996509